Your dog’s health insurance can be better than yours, if you pick the right insurance.

 In 2018, according to ASPCA’s financial filings, the non-profit earned $9.4 million “in royalties, licenses, and other.”
 Much of that came from a partnership in which Crum & Forster, a global multi-product insurer — pays licensing fees to sell pet insurance under the ASPCA name.
 Put simply, the company uses the ASPCA name to market pet insurance, potentially swaying consumers to purchase the product based on name recognition, not coincidentally selecting a brand that is associated with animal welfare.

-Licensing a prestige brand name to sell a product is standard business practice.
-The question then becomes whether the prestige brand is deceiving customers by lending its name to a product whose own values and quality match those for which the brand stands – or, worse, is implying that it has more of a link to the brand and what it stands for than a simple payment to use its name.
+Licensing a prominent brand name to sell a product is standard business practice.
+The question then becomes whether that brand is deceiving customers by lending its name to a product whose own values and quality match those for which the brand stands – or, worse, is implying that it has more of a link to the brand and what it stands for than a simple payment to use its name.

-The Canine Review conveyed detailed email and phone requests for comment about the nature of the arrangement between ASPCA and Crum & Forster to ASPCA president and CEO Matthew Bershadker, ASPCA spokespersons Alexander Craig and Danielle Arnold, Crum and Forster spokesman Travis Reynolds, and Crum and Forster CEO Marc Adee.
-All parties declined multiple requests to comment.
-Our questions included whether there are any conditions apart from an exchange of fees to which Crum and Forster must adhere when using ASPCA’s name; what the license fees are; whether there exists any written or oral agreement between the ASPCA and Crum and Forster to administer insurance in keeping with the core values of ASPCA’s mission; how the insurance policy’s cancel clause and pattern of claims denials would be in keeping with that mission; and if it would be possible for The Canine Review to read ASPCA’s license agreement with Crum & Forster.
+The Canine Review conveyed detailed email and phone requests for comment about the nature of the arrangement between ASPCA and Crum & Forster to ASPCA president and CEO Matthew Bershadker as well as ASPCA spokespersons, Crum and Forster spokesman Travis Reynolds, and Crum and Forster CEO Marc Adee.
+All parties declined multiple requests to comment, including when asked whether there are any conditions apart from an exchange of fees to which Crum and Forster must adhere when using ASPCA’s name; what the license fees are; whether there exists any written or oral agreement between the ASPCA and Crum and Forster to administer insurance in keeping with the core values of ASPCA’s mission; how the insurance policy’s cancel clause and pattern of claims denials would be in keeping with that mission; and if it would be possible for The Canine Review to read ASPCA’s license agreement with Crum & Forster.

-ASPCA punted TCR to Crum spokesman, Travis Reynolds, who did schedule a telephone interview, only to cancel that interview, saying, “We have decided to not participate in this interview.”
+ASPCA the 501 (c) 3 punted to Crum spokesman Travis Reynolds, who did schedule a telephone interview, only to cancel that interview, saying, “We have decided to not participate in this interview.”

 Crum & Forster sells its pet insurance through subsidiaries which include ASPCA Pet Insurance, Hartville, and PetsPremium.
-By far, one of the biggest potential traps in the policies it sells is the hard-to-find, but easy-to-understand clause the company inserts into all its policies, which gives the company the right to cancel a policy with 30 days advance notice for reasons that include “a material change that substantially increases the probability or severity of a covered loss.”
+By far, one of the biggest potential traps is the hard-to-find, but easy-to-understand clause the company inserts into all its policies, which gives the company the right to cancel a policy with 30 days advance notice for reasons that include “a material change that substantially increases the probability or severity of a covered loss.”